-When the toner in the cartridge is determined to be too low to continue, the printer stops.
-To continue printing, a new cartridge will need to be installed.
+When the toner cartridge or the IU is determined to be at end-of-life, the printer will stop printing.
+To continue printing, a new cartridge or IU will need to be installed.
+See Section 9 for information on the relative messages displayed.